Q. What are the dates of the J-Term in 2024?

 Q. Where will official registration information be available for J-Term?

-A. It is available through the Office of the Registrar at http://www.drake.edu/registrar/registration/.
+A. Registration for on-campus/web courses will be available in November.
+It is available through the Office of the Registrar at http://www.drake.edu/registrar/registration/.

-A. Registration will begin April 11th, 2022.
-Specific registration times are available on the Office of the Registrar’s web site at http://www.drake.edu/registrar/registration/.
+A. Specific registration times are available on the Office of the Registrar’s website at http://www.drake.edu/registrar/registration/.

 Q. How do I register for J-Term?

 A. For non-travel courses, students may register via Self-Service in the same manner as they do for fall classes.